 Every year, more than one billion people suffer from mosquito-borne diseases such as malaria, dengue, chikungunya, West Nile Virus and yellow fever.
 Malaria alone affects over 200 million people and kills 429,000 every year.

 Thanks to concerted global action and investment, malaria cases have fallen by 21% since 2010 and death rates by 29%.
 An estimated 6.8 million lives, primarily young children, have been saved since 2001.
 But although dramatic progress is being made, diseases transmitted by insect vectors such as mosquitoes, remain a global threat.

 Join BASF in the fight against disease.
-Read our success stories to see how controlling the mosquitoes and insects that spread these illnesses is a critical investment in the future; resulting in fewer sick people, better school attendance, stronger economies and a healthier, brighter future for entire communities.
+Read how controlling the mosquitoes and insects that spread these illnesses is a critical investment in the future; resulting in fewer sick people, better school attendance, stronger economies and a healthier, brighter future for entire communities.

 Values create value